RafaFT/100-days-of-code/r2-log.md

 VM's virtualize the hardware, which means that each VM has it's own operating system, that can be configured and execute a given application.
 Because of this, VM's are highly configurable, but are not good when a service needs to scale, because VM's are "heavy" and each new instance would take maybe minutes to start, and consume a lot of resources.

 Containers on the other hand, virtualize the operating system, which means they are lightweigth when compared to the footprint of a VM.
 Therefore, containers are great for scalability, because it's faster to start them, but they offer less configurability than VM's.

+### R2D32 - 2020/06/13

+Today I decided to take the [first course](https://www.qwiklabs.com/focuses/10531?parent=catalog) of the [Qwiklabs's Getting Started with Go on Google Cloud](https://www.qwiklabs.com/quests/129) quest.
+It was basically a 1 hour course on how to deploy a Go application on App Engine, and understand how the app accessed data on both BigQuery and Firestore.